At the Immigrant's Table

 Make vinaigrette salad dressing

-Stir together vegetable oil, lemon juice and salt.
+Stir together vegetable oil, lemon juice and salt for this vinaigrette russian salad dressing.

 Season vinegret salad and let rest